mabam/ScreenWakener/README.md

 ### Description

 A work-around intended for Hackintosh machines with a screen that stays black after boot (only if the screen can be activated by, e. g. changing settings through “System Preferences” ▸ “Displays”).
+Or if you have a setup with multiple screens but they are distorted.

 If the above is not the case for you, and your screen does not appear under “Arrangement“ in “System Preferences” ▸ “Displays” (which you can access if at least one screen is working – try VGA or Display Port if DVI and HDMI result in a black screen), I explicitly recommend the [General Framebuffer Patching Guide (HDMI Black Screen Problem)](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/).
 It is very clear and thorough and, once I had found it after a long journey, helped me fix my black screen problem (before it was visible in System Preferences).
 Also, CaseySJ offers a very good support there.

-Furthermore, before using “Screen Wakener”, it is recommended to first patch the EDID.
+Furthermore – except if you use OpenCore as boot loader (which automagically takes care of the EDID) – it is recommended to first patch the EDID before using “Screen Wakener”.
 There is [this script](https://gist.github.com/ejdyksen/8302862) (only connect one screen at a time) and [this manual guide](https://www.tonymacx86.com/threads/override-edid-for-display-problem.47200/).
 I also came across a script that works with multiple screens somewhere, but I didn’t take note of the URL, unfortunately.

 ### Usage

 Download “ScreenWakener.dmg” at https://github.com/mabam/ScreenWakener/releases and copy the app within it to your system’s Applications folder.
 Instructions are provided as you run the app.

+Please note that, in case you have a multi screen setup where your displays suffer from distortion, you might need to play with which screen to select in Screen Wakener.

 Use at own risk.